Phish concert tours and festivals: 2025

 Phish began 2025 with a four-night destination weekend at the Moon Palace beach resort in Riviera Maya, Mexico, which ran from January 29 to February 1.

 Phish embarked on a short West Coast spring tour in April 2025, performing stops in Seattle, Portland, San Francisco, and ending with a three-night stand in Los Angeles.

 Phish's 2025 summer tour began with a three-night run on June 20 in Manchester, New Hampshire and wrapped up with a three-night stand in Saratoga Springs, New York at the end of July.
 In addition, Phish took a break this year from their long-standing Labor Day weekend tradition at Denver's Dick's Sporting Goods Park, instead performing at Folsom Field in Boulder, Colorado over the Fourth of July weekend.
 In September, before the summer came to a close, the band made an appearance at Louisville, Kentucky's Bourbon & Beyond festival, marking their first stop in Louisville in 30 years since 1995, before performing multi-night stops in Birmingham, Alabama; Alpharetta, Georgia; and Hampton, Virginia.
 During the September 19th show in Hampton, a tragic incident took place in the parking lot outside the venue, in which an altercation behind one of the tents in the unofficial vending area resulted in a stabbing that caused one person to lose their life and two others to be injured.

-The band will cap off 2025 with their annual four-night New Year's Eve run at Madison Square Garden in New York.